Hot Mess (album)

 Hot Mess is the third studio album by the American musical ensemble Cobra Starship, released through Fueled by Ramen and Decaydance Records on August 11, 2009.
 The album is the follow-up to 2007's ¡Viva la Cobra!.
-It debuted at #4 on the Billboard 200 albums chart on sales of more than 42,000, by far their best chart performance ever.
+It debuted at No. 4 on the Billboard 200 albums chart on sales of more than 42,000, by far their best chart performance ever.

 The first single from the album, "Good Girls Go Bad", features actress Leighton Meester and was released on May 11, 2009.
 The song peaked in the top ten of the Billboard Hot 100 and at number two on the New Zealand Singles Chart.